snok/container-retention-policy/DEVELOPMENT.md

 This might be redundant, but is a measure for trying to minimize the binary size.
 We've used [cargo-unused-features](https://crates.io/crates/cargo-unused-features) and the `unused-features analyze` command to aid in identifying redundant features.

+# Releasing a new version

+1. Make the necessary changes
+2. Build the docker image
+3. Update the action.yaml file with the new image tag
+4. Commit and push the changes to the main branch
+5. Create a release to tag the latest commit